Air Fryer Frozen Waffles: Crispy, Golden, and Better Than the Toaster

 Step 3: Serve Immediately

 Air fryer waffles are best eaten within a few minutes of cooking.
-The crispy exterior begins to soften as the residual moisture from the waffle interior migrates outward.
+The crispy exterior begins to soften as the residual moisture from the waffle interior migrates outward — a process known as moisture migration, where steam from the interior works its way to the surface after cooking ends.
 Unlike toaster waffles, which soften almost immediately under syrup, air fryer waffles hold their structure a bit longer — but still not indefinitely.
 Apply syrup or toppings right before eating.

 Topping Ideas That Work Well With Crispy Air Fryer Waffles